 - Cushion type: Memory foam

-The Tempur-Pedic ViscoRide wheelchair cushion is ideally suited for patients with a low to medium risk of pressure injuries, who are looking for both a comfortable, and supportive cushion.
+The Regency Products wheelchair cushion is ideally suited for patients with a low to medium risk of pressure injuries, who are looking for both a comfortable, and supportive cushion.

-The cushion is constructed from viscoelastic (memory foam), which means it molds to the contours of the body.
+The cushion is constructed from memory foam, which means it molds to the contours of the body.
 This ensures the user’s weight is evenly distributed, which helps to prevent the build-up of pressure and increases comfort.
-After use, it returns to its original shape, so the wheelchair cushion is virtually maintenance-free.
+After use, it returns to its original shape, so the cushion is virtually maintenance-free.

-It features a polyurethane cover which is liquid safe and washable, making it suitable for users with bladder problems.
-The cover is treated with an antimicrobial coating, this inhibits the growth of bacteria, mold, and mildew.
-The vapor permeable membrane improves the cushion’s breathability, and helps to reduce excess sweating.
+It features a removable cover that is liquid-safe and washable, making it suitable for users with bladder problems.
+The cover is treated with an antimicrobial coating, which inhibits the growth of bacteria, mold, and mildew.

 To reduce the risk of the cushion slipping off the wheelchair, it features a non-skid base which helps to keep it in place and increases the user’s safety.
 Due to the memory foam construction, it offers good impact dampening.
 Any shocks and vibrations are kept to a minimum when the wheelchair travels over bumpy and uneven surfaces, further improving the user’s comfort.